roilee1101/CodeNinjas_PurpleBelt/README.md

-These files are from Code Ninjas Purple Belt Curriculum.
+These files are from the Code Ninjas Purple Belt Unity Curriculum.

-This repository is made to show progression through the Belt and to be used to give exmaples for future students.
+This repository is made to show progression through the Belt and to give examples for future students.

-All of these projects are completed by me
+All of these projects have been completed by me